canon2k5/phppickem/README.md

 ## Minimum Requirements

-* PHP version 4.3 or greater
+* PHP version 4.3 or greater (tested working on 7.4.33)
-* MySQL version 4.0 or greater with mysqli enabled
+* MySQL version 4.0 or greater with mysqli enabled (tested working on MariaDB 10.3)
 * Mcrypt module for password encryption